biology and life sciences

-We expect students to end the program with a working knowledge of scientific, mathematical, and computational concepts, ability to reason critically and to solve problems, and with hands-on experience in natural science.
-Students will also gain a strong appreciation of the interconnectedness of biological and physical systems, and an ability to apply this knowledge to complex problems.
+This yearlong interdisciplinary program focuses on transformations of matter and energy in and between living and nonliving systems.
+You will end the program with a working knowledge of scientific, mathematical, and computational concepts, ability to reason critically and to solve problems, and with hands-on experience in natural science.
+You'll also gain a strong appreciation of the interconnectedness of biological and physical systems, and an ability to apply this knowledge to complex problems.

 Facilities & Resources

 The phage lab has been a center for undergraduate research at Evergreen since 1972, where involved students analyze these natural disease-fighting bacteriophages.

 Students of all levels have access to science labs with a full range of equipment and high-tech tools.
 Our students have unique opportunities to conduct scientific research using high-quality instruments, such as a scanning electron microscope and a nuclear magnetic resonance spectrometer.
 In addition, they use some of the best modern software available.